NiclO1337/pp4-banana-palace/TESTING.md

 Wave warns that the decorative "watermark" background images have too low contrast.
 I disagree that it is a problem as their only purpose is to be discreet low contrast styling.

+### Django Testing
+Extensive automated testing planned using Django TestCase but not enough time in this development cycle. <br>
+Will be implemented next iteration.

+Testing planned for:
+- All user stories acceptance criterias:
+    - Test that everything works as intended to mitigate risks related to quality, security and performance.
+- All models in all apps:
+    - Test behaviours of models, such as creating, querying, and updating instances.
+This includes testing custom model methods and ensuring that model fields are correctly validated.
+- All views in all apps:
+    - Test behavior of views, including checking that views return the correct HTTP status codes, render the correct templates, and pass the correct context data to templates.
+This will involve simulating GET and POST requests to views and asserting the responses.
+- All forms in all apps:
+    - Test behavior of forms, including validation, cleaning, and saving.
+This can involve creating form instances, submitting data, and asserting that the form behaves as expected.
+- All templates in all apps:
+    - Test that templates render correctly with the provided context data.
+This can involve rendering templates with specific context data and asserting that the rendered HTML matches the expected output.

 [Back to top](#table-of-contents)